Nov 28, 2022

 Businesses should always be aware that some of the best data available are the sets that are gathered over time.
 For example, you should not be ignoring sales data from the last 5 to 10 years, even if it’s not part of your current digital infrastructure.

-Use document management systems and archive this data if you must, but analytics put to the task of discerning past customer sales data can reveal incredibly useful information about customer behaviour and buying patterns.
+Use document management systems and archive this data if you must, but analytics put to the task of discerning past customer sales data can reveal incredibly useful information about customer behavior and buying patterns.
 If you have existing data, even if it’s not digital, digitize it and make sure your software can use it.
 Under the right circumstances, it may be far more helpful than you imagine.

+Another effective way of gaining value from customer data for marketing is applying insight to your internal operations.
 Extracting data from customer behavior and other datasets can obviously help to increase sales, but don’t forget that another way to make more money is to spend less.
 In addition to increasing sales, the right type of customer data can also help to increase efficiency and reduce waste, both of which can increase your revenue.

 For example, your customer data is showing that more and more of your marketing response is coming from YouTube and Instagram, and less of it is coming from Facebook.
 This may be an indicator that for your product and target market, you can spend less—or cut down entirely—on your Facebook spending and devote more effort to the platforms that are getting good results.
-Let customer behaviour data help to streamline the way you run your business.
+Let customer behavior data help to streamline the way you run your business.